Rain, snow and sunshine headed our way - KTVZ

 Happy Saturday Central Oregon!

-The break only lasts for a day though, as a storm rolls in Monday morning and stays in the region throughout the day.
+The break only lasts for a day, though, as a new storm rolls in Monday morning and stays in the region throughout the day.
 We'll see strong chances for light snow in Bend, La Pine, Sisters and Sunriver as the rest of the region can expect rain.

 Don't forget to download our free KTVZ Local Alert Weather app for the most current conditions and we'll help keep you safe with customizable alerts.